base/base/docs/specs/governance/alligator.md

 ## Overview

-The `Alligator` contract implements subdelegations that can be used by token contracts inheriting [`GovernanceToken`](gov-token.md).
-Subdelegations enable advanced delegation scenarios, such as partial, time-constrained & block-based delegations, relative & fixed allowances, and custom rules.
+The `Alligator` contract implements subdelegations that can be used by token contracts inheriting from [`GovernanceToken`](gov-token.md).
+Subdelegations enable advanced delegation scenarios, such as absolute and relative allowances, in addition to custom subdelegation rules.

 The `Alligator` contract migrates the delegation state from the token contract to itself through a hook-based approach.
 Specifically, the governance token contract calls the `Alligator` contract's `afterTokenTransfer` function after a token